dmbarbour/wikilon/docs/TransactionalEditing.md

 Usefully, a lot of 'small' edits *within* a transaction may be completely eliminated when that transaction commits.
 This can potentially reduce memory burdens a great deal.

+Also usefully, transactions may offer some extra security.
+We don't need to worry about run-by use of PUT to update the dictionary with spam; we can associate every PUT with an authorized transaction.

 Yeah...
 I think this is a very, very good direction to go.